 3. Automate, Streamline, and Outsource Trivial Tasks

 Issuing paper checks is costly and time-consuming.
 ACH processing is inexpensive, quick, and easy for both the employer and the employee.
-If you’re still issuing paper checks, it may be time to explore direct deposit options and an automated system that allows employees to download their pay stubs.
+If you’re still issuing paper checks, it may be time to explore direct deposit options and payroll software that has an automated system or that allows employees to download their pay stubs.

 Consider outsourcing some of the easier or monotonous tasks, or invest in software that can eliminate roles and responsibilities altogether.
 Remote workers are in ample supply these days and are often just as educated, skilled, and productive as your local staff.

 Reducing hours is always an option, albeit not a popular one.
 However, if your company is truly in need of cutting some costs, it’s worth exploring.
 Cutting or eliminating overtime can have a powerful effect on reducing payroll costs as well.

 Use employee scheduling software like ZoomShift to identify any unnecessary overtime.
 It allows you to cross-reference and easily compare labor costs on the fly so you can adequately staff each shift.
 If you compare it to the average daily revenue, you can optimize your staffing efficiency even more.

 This is yet another area where cross-training comes in handy because newer staff can often cover shifts during slower days for a fraction of the cost of your veteran staff.
 If overtime is unavoidable, it may actually reduce costs to hire someone new.
 Even temporary hires can alleviate expensive overtime costs during busy periods.

 There’s endless room for creativity when it comes to reducing payroll costs.
 Cutting labor expenses is never the popular choice, but often you can do so in ways that don’t have an immediate or guaranteed impact.